idaholab/TMAP8/doc/content/sqa/tmap8_sdd.md

 - [Thermal Hydraulics](thermal_hydraulics/index.md)

-The structure of {{app}} is based on defining C++ classes that derive from classes in the MOOSE framework or modules that provide functionality that is specifically tailored to the structural degradation problem.
+The structure of {{app}} is based on defining C++ classes that derive from classes in the MOOSE framework or modules that provide functionality that is specifically tailored to tritium migration problems.
 By using the interfaces defined in MOOSE base classes for these classes, {{app}} is able to rely on MOOSE to execute these models at the appropriate times during the simulation and use their results in the desired ways.
 !template-end!